JAForbes/super-mithril-css/readme.md

 ## Server usage

-If you are using [mithril-node-render](https://github.com/MithrilJS/mithril-node-render) you can access the complete sheet to inject into your html via `[...css.sheets.values()]` see the tests for an example.
+If you are using [mithril-node-render](https://github.com/MithrilJS/mithril-node-render) you can access the complete sheet to inject into your html via `[...css.sheets.values()]` (see the tests for an example).

-Note in order to attach the the selector the parent element, **for server usage only** we need to override your hyperscript function like so:
+Note: in order to attach the the selector the parent element on the server we need to override your hyperscript function like so:

 ```typescript
 import M from 'mithril'